Aaryamann171/scripts/README.md

 # scripts
-Scripts for various miscellaneos task that save me 30 seconds or more!
+Scripts for various miscellaneous task that save me 30 seconds or more!

 ## Contents:
 * **bc.sh** Automatically logs you in to your online class